-*This recipe calls for disposable containers but you could freeze in an ice cube tray and pop them out as you give them to your dog.
-If you use whole apples instead of pre-sliced, just core and chop them before using.
+And, instead of disposable containers, freeze the treats in an ice cube tray and pop them out as you give them to your dog.

 9. Dog Friendly Easter Eggs from Tanya Arnold

-Makes 20 mini Easter eggs for your dog and can freeze for up to a month.
+Sounds like a good recipe to me.
+Plus, it makes 20 mini eggs for your dog share and you can freeze them for up to a month.

 Ingredients To Avoid In Your Own Dog Treat Recipes